Estuaire-de-la-Rivière-Bonaventure Aquatical Reserve: Lagoon

 The plankton of the lagoon is composed of copepods and nauplius of crustaceans.
-The benthos is composed of 14 species, the most common of which are common nereid and tiny hydrobia.
-The lagoon is also occupied by about fifteen species of fish including stickleback, capucette, dead shock, bronzed sculpin, smooth plaice, winter flounder, American eel, rainbow smelt, Atlantic herring and Atlantic tomcod.
-The mudflats are visited by several species of birds shorebirds and palmipeds.
+The benthos is composed of 14 species, the most common of which are ragworms and minute hydrobia.
+The lagoon is also occupied by about fifteen species of fish including stickleback, Atlantic silverside, mummichog, little sculpin, American smooth flounder, winter flounder, American eel, rainbow smelt, Atlantic herring and Atlantic herring.
+The mudflats are visited by several species of birds, shorebirds and web-footed birds.
 The species at risk in Quebec or Canada are the yellow rail and the red-headed woodpecker.
-The rare species at the regional level are the American coot, the pygmy gull, the black-headed gull and Great Egret.
+Regionally rare species include the American coot, the little gull, the black-headed gull and the great egret.

-Coastline
+Cordon littoral

-On the eastern spit, the most common plants are Short-ligule Ammophila, American Sand Elyme, sea grass pea, toadflax, Berlandier's goosefoot, toothless caquillier and sabline false peplus.
+On the eastern spit, the most common plants are American beachgrass, American dune grass, sea pea, common toadflax, pitseed goosefoot, American searocket and sea sandwort.
 The western spit, which is not part of the reserve, is strongly disturbed and its vegetation is similar to that of the anthropogenic environments.
-The upper part of the beach is dominated by spartina alterniflora accompanied by Canadian spergulaire, glasswort, maritime plantain and maritime suaeda.
-As for the slikke, it is dominated by eelgrass.
+The upper part of the beach is dominated by smooth cordgrass accompanied by Canadian sandspurry, Salicornia virginica, sea plantain and Suaeda maritima.
+As in case of bay mud, it is dominated by eelgrass.
 The cordon fauna receives a large number of birds, in particular anatidae and shorebirds.